cert-manager/website/README.md

 For example, the [manifest for the docs section](https://github.com/cert-manager/website/blob/master/content/docs/manifest.json) contains the expected path for every file.

+### Task: Changing OpenGraph / social sharing tags

+These tags are defined in Next.js code and config.

+For docs pages, OpenGraph titles and descriptions are based on the titles and descriptions in the docs themselves, which is configured in the frontmatter for each docs page.
+The magic happens in in `pages/[...docs].jsx`.

+For pages _except_ docs and for some other tags, look at changing [`next-seo.config.js`](./next-seo.config.js).

 ## Website Development Tooling

 ### Development Server